kelvnt/ner-anonymizer/README.md

         free_text_columns=["free_text_column_1", "free_text_column_2"],
         categorical_columns=["categorical_column_1"],
         pretrained_model_name="dslim/bert-base-NER",
-        label_list=["O", "B-MISC", "I-MISC", "B-PER", "I-PER", "B-ORG", "I-ORG", "B-LOC", "I-LOC"], # list of labels used in the specified pretrained NER model labels_to_anonymize=["B-PER", "I-PER", "B-LOC", "I-LOC"] # list of labels to anonymize )
+        label_list=["O", "B-MISC", "I-MISC", "B-PER", "I-PER", "B-ORG", "I-ORG", "B-LOC", "I-LOC"], labels_to_anonymize=["B-PER", "I-PER", "B-LOC", "I-LOC"]
+    )

     # to de-anonymize
     de_anonymized_df = ner_anonymizer.de_anonymize_data(df, hash_dictionary)

-You may specify for the argument `pretrained_model_name` any available pre-trained NER model from the [transformers](https://huggingface.co/transformers/) package in the links below (do note that you will need to specify the labels that the NER model uses, `label_list`, and from that list, the labels to be anonymized, `labels_to_anonymize`):
+You may specify for the argument `pretrained_model_name` any available pre-trained NER model from the [transformers](https://huggingface.co/transformers/) package in the links below (do note that you will need to specify the labels that the NER model uses, `label_list`, and from that list, the labels you want to anonymize, `labels_to_anonymize`):
 * https://huggingface.co/transformers/pretrained_models.html
 * https://huggingface.co/models